 5 Ways to Improve Your Marketing Using Conversion Psychology

-A post filled with case studies on how brands and marketers can increase customer conversion rates by tapping into psychology.
+Case studies galore showing how brands and marketers can increase customer conversion rates by tapping into psychology.

 10 Ways to Convert More Customers Using Psychology

-HelpScout shows how marketers should turn to established scientific studies on psychology to get into the mind of what customers really want.
+HelpScout shows how marketers can and should turn to established scientific studies on psychology to get into the mind of what customers really want.

 The 9 Psychological Tricks That Make Visitors Convert

-The power of persuasion can be harnessed using these nine tricks proven by consumer behavior to help drive an increase in conversion.
+The power of persuasion can be harnessed.
+These nine tricks have been proven by consumer behavior to help drive an increase in conversion.

 7 Social Psychology Studies to Help You Convert Prospects into Paying Customers